Can’t decide on whether to go on safari in Kenya or Tanzania? The good news is, you don’t have to choose!

 On your second day, it’s time to begin your trip with an amazing introduction to safari in East Africa – the world famous Masai Mara National Reserve.
 Heading into the Masai Mara for the first time is one of those memories you never forget.

-Masai Mara National Reserve and Conservancies Map
+Masai Mara National Reserve Map

 Itinerary